Sex And Gender Education (Australia) Life Over Suicide Project Frequently Asked Questions (FAQs)

 Therefore, by being an independent project and research it is easy not to have the information around the project or research distorted by outside influences.

-We endeavor to carry out the research within standard ethical guidelines and research industry standards.
+We endeavour to carry out the research within standard ethical guidelines and research industry standards.

 Q. Can you help if I am suicidal?